 5.)
 THE “POLITICAL” CHRISTIAN

-Every church has a few of these Christians.
+Every church has a few of these toxic Christians.
 They equate the decisions of our government with the direction of the church.
 They believe how you vote determines whether you love God.
 And their conversations usually include a rant about the President [and] the most recent government decision.

 It’s really quite fascinating how these Christians work politics into every conversation.
 Just think if “political” Christians channeled their creative energy and passion about politics towards Jesus?